 Vehicles that were previously titled and registered in another state must be surrendered when individuals apply for titles and registrations in Arizona.
 If an out-of-state lienholder holds the title of the vehicle and the lender does not contract with an electronic lien and title service provider in Arizona, the new resident receives only an Arizona registration.
 A title is issued when the lien is paid off.

 An out-of-state vehicle may not need to be inspected in Arizona if the owner provides a valid title or registration.

 5. Arizona Boat Bill of Sale

 Regardless of size, type, or construction, all motorboats, including inflatable rafts, sail boats, and canoes that have electric motors, must be registered in Arizona.
 The only exceptions are U.S. Coast Guard-documented watercraft and those watercraft solely used as lifeboats.
 Arizona requires a bill of sale to register new and used watercraft.
-The state provides a bill of sale that can be used or individuals can submit their own customized forms that include:
+The state provides their own document that can be used, or you can submit your a customized boat bill of sale that includes:

 - The names, as well as the contact information of the buyer and seller